thinktandem/tandem/site/blog/2019-09-19-still-on-drupal-6-here-are-your-options.md

 ---
 title: "Still on Drupal 6?
 Here are Your Options"
 tags:
   - support
   - drupal
+  - migrations
+  - business
+  - strategy
   - johno
 author: "John Ouellet"
 date: "2019-09-19"
 summary: "An informative guide for sites still on Drupal 6"